karakasa/PancakeNext/README.md

 It utilizes project configurations, preprocess directives and a thin compatibility layer for sharing codebases across GH1 & 2.

+The project is merely for technical demonstration purpose.
+The API surface and interoperability implementation is subject to Grasshopper 1 terms by McNeel and David Rutten.

 # License

 [Apache-2.0](LICENSE.txt)